 Caravans will automatically use the highest-income route available to them given your directions or lack thereof.
 For example, if you select a Caravan and right click on a specific city, it will select whichever available route from that city which is most profitable.
 If you were to leave the Caravan to its own devices, it might select a route that doesn’t involve that city at all.

-Routes can be manually selected by selecting a Caravan and right-click-dragging between two valid cities.
+Routes can be manually selected by selecting a Caravan and right-click-dragging between two valid cities – this can also be done on the minimap.
 This may be helpful if the most profitable trade routes are actually dangerous to travel along, in which case specifically choosing a safe route may be preferable to having your Caravans killed.
+This doesn’t occur too frequently in 1v1 matches, but does become a more common issue in larger ones involving more players.
+The most profitable route in these games will often take a Caravan just about to the other side of the map, potentially walking right into (or next to) danger along the way.

 In order to create a new trade route, a Caravan must first go to City A, then to City B, and then return once again to City A. The trade route is formed only after it has finished an entire loop between two cities, and until this process is completed you will not receive a constant income from the Caravan.